syncfusion-content/uwp-docs/uwp/Charts/Styling-and-Customization.md

 # Styling and Customization in UWP Charts (SfChart)

-[`SfChart`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html) support various customizing and styling options that allows you to enrich the application.
+[`SfChart`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html) supports various customizing and styling options that allow you to enrich the application.

 ## Palettes

 [`SfChart`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html) provides options to apply different kinds of themes or palettes to your chart.
 You can define Palette either for the entire chart or for an individual series.

-We have some predefined palette such as
+The following predefined palettes are available:

 * Metro
 * AutumnBrights